Reaishma/RTSP-livestream/README.md

 # RTSP Livestream with Overlays

-A full-stack web application for streaming RTSP video feeds with custom overlay functionality.
-Built with React frontend and Flask backend using PostgreSQL database.
+## Overview
+This is a full-stack RTSP livestream application that enables users to stream RTSP video feeds with custom overlay functionality.
+The application allows users to responses responses streams, add text and logo overlays, and manage overlay positioning with drag-and-drop functionality.
+It's designed for scenarios like IP camera monitoring, live streaming with branding, or video surveillance with information overlays.

 ## 🚀 Features